-EDUCATION
+NEW MEMBER EDUCATION

-Each fraternity should annually educate its students and alumni/alumnae in the Risk Management Policy of FIPG, Inc. Additionally, all student and associate members and key volunteers shall annually be sent a copy of said Risk Management Policy.
+Each fraternity and sorority should annually educate its students and alumni/alumnae in the Risk Management Policy of its national organization and WVU.
+Additionally, all student and associate members and key volunteers shall annually be sent a copy of said Risk Management Policy.